seinecle/blog/_posts/2025-10-23 - JSF-primefaces-vs-htmx-alpine-tailwind.md

 What made me tilt towards HTMX + Alpine + Tailwind is that LLMs can handle it for me, removing my biggest obstacle ("I hate css and js, they are too brittle").

 Don't jump and shame me ("ohh he is fine with vibe coding and AI slope!").
-By sticking to very simple frameworks like HTMX, Tailwind and Alpine,  I remain very close to the native html of the pages.
-This means the generated html, CSS classes and js will are not a black box I have to trust blindly.
+By sticking to very simple frameworks like HTMX, Tailwind and Alpine,  I remain very close to the native HTML of the pages.
+This means the generated HTML, CSS classes and JS are not a black box I have to trust blindly.
 I'll be able to debug, modify, and remove them if necessary, in a way that is much more transparent than I was in my current situation with JSF.

 And the benefits of the switch are mouth-watering: I'll finally be able to design pages in a more personal and distinctive way than the design I was stuck with until now.

 Don't get me wrong: I am grateful to JSF and Primefaces for providing the tools that allowed me to create a functional and (to my standards) successful web app without touching CSS and JS, which I dare anyone trying without these Java techs.
 But LLMs change the game.
 They reduce the need for such heavy frameworks.
 Coding closer to native HTML, CSS and JS is now a viable, even enjoyable option.

 This new stack does come with trade-offs: some features will be dropped because they're too time-consuming to rebuild.
-For instance, the complex UI with data tables and the “PDF region selector” using an image cropper.
+For instance, the complex UI with data tables and the "PDF region selector" using an image cropper.
 That is a trade-off I'm ready to make.

 ## 🎯 Results: let's wait for the refactoring